-I’m back to bring you some more lip smacking Mumbai street food!
+I’m back to bring you some more lip smacking Mumbai street food like that tasty Bombay sandwich!
 Ragda is a spicy green pea curry that is served over potato patties known as pattice.

 Oh, and don’t forget the extra chaat masala!
 Together the dish is known as ragda pattice or ragda patties.

 You may have heard of the North Indian version of this known as aloo tikki with chole.
 It uses a chick pea based gravy and has become popular in many Indian restaurants abroad.